id-fa/Skipferry/README.md

 ## Notes & limitations

 - File attributes, ACLs, and alternate data streams (ADS) are not touched by default — system defaults apply (by design).
 The optional "Preserve hidden/system attributes" reapplies only the hidden/system flags on Windows; read-only is already preserved by `shutil.copy2`.
+- **Alternate data streams (ADS), including `Zone.Identifier` (Mark of the Web), are NOT carried over.** Copying uses `shutil.copy2`, which only copies the main data stream, timestamps, and mode bits — every ADS is dropped.
+In practice this means files downloaded from the internet lose their MOTW at the destination (they become "unblocked"), and any custom `:stream:$DATA` data is lost.
+This is not covered by "Preserve hidden/system attributes" (that option only reapplies the hidden/system flags).
+If you need ADS preserved, do not use this tool for that transfer.
 - On move, a source folder that still contains files (due to errors / ignore / skip-N) is not removed; only empty folders are cleaned up, deepest first.
 - Copying into a destination that is inside or equal to the source is refused.
 - On Windows, a process stuck in an uninterruptible kernel I/O wait may not release instantly on `terminate()`; the copy child is a daemon and does not block app exit.